ChenThread/dfpwm/README.md

 yes

 RECOMMENDATION: for new projects, use the stuff in the 1a/ directory, which will probably change and break, but the quality is better
+DON'T USE THE STUFF IN THE 2/ DIRECTORY FOR ANYTHING SERIOUS AT THE MOMENT.

 * aucmp.py: (signed 8-bit) The original.
 Has a description in a comment!
 * aucmp.c, audecmp.c: (signed 8-bit) The first implementation done in a language that was actually meant to be fast.